HP OfficeJet Pro 9135e Printer Review

 Color Gamut

 The HP OfficeJet Pro 9135e has an okay color gamut.
-It can't reproduce bright, saturated colors, resulting in some loss of fine details and an overall darker picture, which you can easily see when comparing the sample photo with the original.
+It can't reproduce bright, saturated colors, resulting in some loss of fine details and an overall darker picture, which is easily visible when comparing the sample photo with the original.
 Color transitions look grainy and uneven.

 6.4